UKPLab/arxiv2023-sociodemographic-prompting/README.md

 This repository includes the code for zero-shot prompting various subjective NLP tasks using sociodemographic information.

-Further details can be found in our publication [Sociodemographic prompting for subjective NLP tasks](https://aclanthology.org/2023.starsem-1.43/).
+Further details can be found in our publication [How (Not) to Use Sociodemographic Information for Subjective NLP Tasks](https://arxiv.org/abs/2309.07034v1).

-> **Abstract:** The sociodemographic background has a strong impact on the decisions made by annotators for subjective NLP tasks, such as hate speech detection, often leading to high disagreements.
+> **Abstract:** Annotators' sociodemographic backgrounds (i.e., the individual compositions of their gender, age, educational background, etc.) have a strong impact on their decisions when working on subjective NLP tasks, such as hate speech detection.
+Often, heterogeneous backgrounds result in high disagreements.
 To model this variation, recent work has explored sociodemographic prompting, a technique, which steers the output of prompt-based models towards answers that humans with specific sociodemographic profiles would give.
-However, the available NLP literature disagrees on the efficacy of this technique — it remains unclear, for which tasks and scenarios it can help and evaluations are limited to specific tasks only.
-We address this research gap by presenting the largest and most comprehensive evaluation of sociodemographic prompting today.
+However, the available NLP literature disagrees on the efficacy of this technique -- it remains unclear, for which tasks and scenarios it can help and evaluations are limited to specific tasks only.
+We address this research gap by presenting the largest and most comprehensive study of sociodemographic prompting today.
 Concretely, we evaluate several prompt formulations across seven datasets and six instruction-tuned model families.
-We find that (1) while sociodemographic prompting can be beneficial for improving zero-shot learning in subjective NLP tasks, (2) it is unpredictable across different models and (3) subject to large variance with regards to prompt formulation.
-Thus, it is not a reliable proxy for traditional data annotation with a sociodemographically heterogeneous group of annotators.
-Instead, we propose (4) to use the technique for identifying ambiguous instances to inform annotation efforts.
+We find that (1) while sociodemographic prompting can be beneficial for improving zero-shot learning in subjective NLP tasks, (2) its outcomes largely vary for different model types, sizes, and datasets, (3) are subject to large variance with regards to prompt formulations.
+Thus, sociodemographic prompting is not a reliable proxy for traditional data annotation with a sociodemographically heterogeneous group of annotators.
+Instead, we propose (4) to use it for identifying ambiguous instances resulting in more informed annotation efforts.

 ## Information